Virus hot spots flare, hospitals tested as economies reopen

 Two weeks into a reopening in Texas, where stay-at-home orders expired May 1, single-day highs of 58 deaths and 1,458 new cases were reported on Thursday.
 With more restrictions due to end on Monday, including reopening gyms, confrontations were brewing between big cities trying to keep some precautions in place and state officials who want to push ahead.

-In Virginia, two cities were asking Gov. Ralph Northam to delay the reopening planned for Friday, saying it’s still too soon to ease restrictions.
-Kansas’ Democratic Gov. Laura Kelly tapped the brakes on reopening her state’s economy, ordering bars and bowling alleys to stay closed through the end of the month instead of reopening Monday.
-She’s also keeping some coronavirus-inspired restrictions in place until near the end of June.
+In Virginia, two cities asked Gov. Ralph Northam to delay a reopening planned for Friday, saying it’s too early.
+Kansas’ Democratic Gov. Laura Kelly tapped the brakes on reopening her state’s economy, ordering bars and bowling alleys to stay closed until June instead of reopening Monday.
+She’s also keeping some coronavirus-inspired restrictions in place until late June.

 A key factor behind the fits-and-starts reopenings is pressure on overtaxed health systems facing crushing patient loads and struggling to obtain vital supplies of masks and other protective gear.